dmrschmidt/DSWaveformImage/README.md

 If you're playing back audio files and would like to indicate the playback progress to your users, you can [find inspiration in this ticket](https://github.com/dmrschmidt/DSWaveformImage/issues/21).
 There's various other ways of course, depending on your use case and design.

+### Loading remote audio files from URL

+For one example way to display waveforms for audio files on remote URLs see https://github.com/dmrschmidt/DSWaveformImage/issues/22.

 What it looks like
 ------------------